-- Continued monitoring and removal of hazardous trees in developed areas.
+Continued monitoring and removal of hazardous trees in developed areas

-- Initiate a study to determine the causes of riparian forest decadence, and develop strategies necessary to connect the situation.
+Initiate a study to determine the causes of riparian forest decadence, and develop strategies necessary to correct the situation

-- Initiate a native tree planting program to replace losses in visitor use areas.
+Initiate a native tree planting program to replace losses in visitor-use areas.

-Whitetail Deer Management - A fairly large population of white tail deer use the monument.
+White-tail Deer Management: Populations of white-tail deer use the monument.
 This population is not resident within the monument, but uses adjacent lands heavily.
-Population levels have remained fairly constant over the past 10 years, although they are artificially maintained by agricultural practices on adjacent lands.
-Occasionally, farmer complaints of deer deprivation have resulted in special hunts and payment of deer damage by the Wyoming Game and Fish Department (WGF).
+Population levels have remained fairly constant over the past 10 years; although, they are artificially maintained by agricultural Occasionally, practices on adjacent lands. farmer complaints of deer depredation have resulted in special hunts and payment of deer damage by the Wyoming Game and Fish Department (WGF).
 WGF considers these hunts only partially successful because deer are pushed to the monument where hunting is prohibited.
-Overbrowsing by deer does appear to be a series problem.
+Over browsing by deer does appear to be a serious problem.
 Browse condition and trend is occasionally monitored by the park staff and WGF.

-Whitetail deer management strategies necessary for protection of resources at the monument include:
+White-tail deer management strategies necessary for protection of resources at the monument include:

-- Maintenance of hunting and boundary controls during the hunting season.
+Maintain hunting and boundary controls during the hunting season

-- Cooperate with the Wyoming Game and Fish Department within the constraints of National Park Service policy.
+Cooperate with the Wyoming Game and Fish Department within the constraints of National Park Service policy

-- Annually monitor deer population levels.
+Annually monitor deer population levels

-- On an ocular basis monitor browse conditions and trends.
+On an ocular basis monitor browse conditions and trends

-- Use photo points of browse plots for comparison of browse conditions.
+Use photo points of browse plots for comparison of browse conditions.

-Beaver Management - Beaver populations occur within and out of the monument along the Belle Fourche River.
-Beaver populations increase every 5 to 6 years causing extensive damage to trees along the Belle Fourche flood plain.
-Daming of the river has changed natural ecological processes, and as a result conditions are not favorable for self-sustaining cottonwood populations.
-This, coupled with beaver damage of cottonwood is resulting in a quick decline of cottonwood populations.
+Beaver Management: Beaver populations occur within and out of the monument along the Belle Fourche River.
+Beaver populations increase every 5 to 6 years causing extensive damage to trees along the Belle Fourche floodplain.
+Beaver damage of cottonwood is resulting in a quick decline of cottonwood populations.